Decision Trees: How They Work and Practical Examples

 • Perform well with large datasets

-Understanding decision trees offers insights into a key supervised learning technique.
+Understanding decision trees offers insights into a key aspect of today's learning techniques.
 It's a foundation for more complex ensemble methods in machine learning.

 How Decision Trees Work